 Many directors and others whose personal wealth might be at risk in this way, put their assets in the names of a spouse or partner.
 This is fine unless the relationship goes sour and you face a divorce.

 You might think that you are safe if you are not formally a director.
 However, if you act like a director by having a role in the governance of the business, you can be labelled a ‘shadow director’ and be just as liable as a proper director.
 This is especially the case if you have a parent, friend or partner as a Director but they have little to do with the running of the company and you effectively pull all the strings behind the company.
 By the way, if you are planning to use another party as your director, you should be aware that, if your business fails, they can be made bankrupt along with you.
-This might not be a position you want to put your aging parents in.
+This might not be a position you want to put your ageing parents in.
 The argument that your elderly mother who is the director doesn’t know anything about running a business and therefore is not liable for its debts will no longer stand up.
 Directors are expected to be competent and they will be treated as though they are.

 A firewall is a bit of business slang that means to erect some defence against damage from an outside source causing problems for property of yours.
 It is often used in reference to computing systems and the need to keep hackers out.